 Following additional discussion, the Committee informally agreed to consider broader language in the rule.
-Mr. Pauley agreed to work on that draft.
+Mr. Pauley agreed to work on that draft. a stated the set of state in the later A CARLES AND A CAR

-Turning to Rule 35(a), concerning the time for correcting technical errors, etc. in announcing the sentence, Judge Davis reported that the Appellate Rules Committee had questioned whether the Committee might wish to amend the rule to state with more particularity what constitutes "sentencing" for purposes of triggering the 7-day period in that rule.
+Turning to Rule 35(a), concerning the time for correcting technical errors, etc. in announcing the sentence.
+Judge Davis reported that the Appellate Rules Committee had questioned whether the Committee might wish to amend the rule to state with more particularity what constitutes "sentencing" for purposes of triggering the 7-day period in that rule.
 He noted that an argument could be made that in the interests of consistency that time should commence with the entry of the written judgment, and not the oral announcement of the sentence.

 Professor Schlueter recounted the genesis of the rule in 1991 and that the Committee at that time was concerned about correcting incorrectly announced sentences within the 10-day period for filing a notice of appeal.
-He noted, however, that the Appellate Rule 4 had been subsequently amended to avoid any potential jurisdictional problem with making such corrections.
+He noted, however, that the Appellate Rule 4 had been subsequently amended to avoid any potential jurisdictional problem with making such corrections. . .